tristdac/news_slider/README.md

 ## Using the slider on course pages ##

-There is custom block region on course pages in the Adaptable theme called "course page slider region", designed for use with the news slider.
+There is custom block region on course pages in the Adaptable theme called "course page slider region", designed for use with the News Slider Plus.
 See basic instructions below:

-1. Add the news slider to the "Course slider" block region that can be seen by admins on the frontpage.
+1. Add the News Slider Plus to the "Course slider" block region that can be seen by admins on the frontpage.
 Configure it to appear on all pages.
 2. Go to any course page.
-You should the news slider appear just above course content.
+You should the News Slider Plus appear just above course content.
 Now configure this block to appear only on course pages.

 # Version number #